 …To concern about my lack of skill, creativity and encroachment just 2 days later…

 … Then finally taunting with attempts at humiliation exactly four years later (with no other communication in between)…

 And as I started this blog over 5 years ago, I experienced many of my own mistakes and wins and can teach to that.
-I’m also a fullstack web developer, so teaching the basics of techie things is a skill set in which I’m well-versed.
+I also have a certificate in full-stack web development, so teaching the basics of techie things is a skill set in which I’m well-versed.

 No one has a monopoly on that.

 “You’re stepping on my toes.
 How could you create something similar to what I’m GOING to do?
 You don’t have followers.
 You’re not active on social media.
 You haven’t worked all these years like I have?
 I let you into my circle, and this is how you repay me.
 You are not allowed to do this… Because I’m THE expert!”